YinHK-gameDev/unity-learn/audio/README.md

 Unity can access the computer’s microphones from a script and create Audio Clips by direct recording.
 The **Microphone** class provides an API to **find available microphones**, **query their capabilities**, and **start and end a recording session**.

+The Microphone class is useful for capturing input from a built-in (physical) microphone on your PC or mobile device.

+you can start and end a recording from a built-in microphone, get a listing of available audio input devices (microphones), and find out the status of each such input device.

 https://docs.unity3d.com/ScriptReference/Microphone.html

 ### Echoes